micro-os-plus/web-jekyll/pages/user-manual/threads.md

 ### Getting the thread name

-The thread name is a string defined during thread creation.
+The thread name is an optional string defined during thread creation.
 It is generally used to identify the thread during debugging sessions.

-The APIs is simple:
+The C++ API is:

 ``` c++
 thread th { "th", th_func, nullptr };